The Other Women’s Movement

 In an email, Sally wrote that she generally believes the Democrats have drifted too far to the left, though she is less than sanguine about the Trump presidency.
 She wants to see more female leadership, yet she is convinced that a Clinton administration would have “doubled down” on Title IX enforcement and further eroded due process for college students.
 “If I had to be a one-issue voter after having a son nearly ruined by [the Democrats],” she wrote, “that is all I needed to know.”

-This suffocating strain of political correctness on some college campuses is not limited the issue of Title IX legislation.
+This suffocating strain of political correctness on some college campuses is not limited to the issue of Title IX legislation.
 “Hanna” and “Julia,” who are Trump supporters and seniors at a large East Coast university, feel compelled to hide any political views that are out of lockstep with the majority.
 They asked that their names not be used for this article.
 Both are science majors and first-time voters at 21; both mentioned the much-discussed problem of “political correctness” as an issue that influenced their vote.
 For Hanna, it was the issue.
 While she mentions Trump’s plan to invest in the infrastructure as a plus, she mainly saw a Trump victory as a strike against “PC culture.”

 Hanna talks about campus politics with sarcasm and palpable irritation, a trace of European inflections in her voice (her father is a Cold War-era Soviet refugee).
 During freshman orientation, she recalls, “We had to, one time, stand in a circle and renounce our privileges, and I was like, No!
 Ridiculous.”
 There was also, she says, “all this gender stuff” coming up in virtually every class she took, even ones that were supposed to be hard science.
 “In my neuroscience class, we had a chapter on biological sex and hormones, and they prefaced the class by talking about the distinction between gender and sex,” she says.
-Then there was the religion class in which, Hanna says, the professor urged students to be nonjudgmental toward non-Western cultural norms when reading about some Muslim women’s acceptance of wife-beating—a stance she found “hypocritical” given the school’s embrace of feminism.
+Then there was the religion class in which, Hanna says, the professor urged students to be nonjudgmental toward non-Western cultural norms when reading about some Muslim women’s acceptance of wife-beating — a stance she found “hypocritical” given the school’s embrace of feminism.

 Campus politics also made Hanna more likely to shrug off Trump’s offensive comments.
 The outrage felt like an extension of “the PC stuff” and often came from the same people.
 Her reaction to the “opportunistic” sexual allegations against Trump was colored by skepticism about what she sees as inflated claims about campus sexual assault, including charges stemming from drunken sex.